kdegeek/nextcloud-door-estimator/README.md

 ## 📋 Prerequisites

+- **Node.js**: Version 16 or higher is required in the container to build the Vue 3 frontend.
+  - To install Node.js v16+ in Ubuntu/Debian containers:
+    ```bash
+    curl -fsSL https://deb.nodesource.com/setup_16.x | bash - && apt-get install -y nodejs
+    ```
+  - Verify installation with `node -v` (should be 16.x or higher).

 - **NextCloud**: Version 25 or higher
 - **PHP**: Version 8.0 or higher
 - **Database**: MySQL 5.7+ or PostgreSQL 10+